nheyr08/Embedded-Toy-Kart/README.md

 link, joint, and material

 joint’s origin is defined in terms of the parent’s reference frame.
-Since we didn’t specify a rpy (roll pitch yaw) attribute, the child frame will be default have the same orientation as the parent frame.
+Since we didn’t specify a rpy (roll pitch yaw) attribute, the child frame will default have the same orientation as the parent frame.

 Online URDF viewer : [here](https://mymodelrobot.appspot.com/)